tashoyan/httpspy/README.md

 and with some delay (useful to emulate a slow server).

 As soon as HTTP Spy is up and has a test plan, you are ready to run your client SUT and let it send requests.
+HTTP Spy will send responses according to expectations in the test plan.
+The order of expectation checks is as following: the latest (most recently added) expectation is checked first.
+If HTTP Spy receives a request that does not match any expectation, then it sends a response with status code `500 - Internal server error` and the unmatched request in the body.

-After client finished, you ask HTTP Spy to verify requests it has received:
+After the client finished, you ask HTTP Spy to verify requests it has received:

     ...
     // SUT executes requests...
     ...
     httpSpy.verify();

-HTTP Spy will fail the test if it finds that some requests did not match any expectation specified in the test plan.
+HTTP Spy will fail the verification step (and the test) if it finds that some requests did not match any expectation specified in the test plan.

 If you don't need HTTP Spy anymore, then you need to stop it to free up resources it consumes: